 Water quality data displayed in Tables 1 and 2 are surface water measurements, with the exception of the dissolved oxygen data that are collected near the lake bottom.
-Summary statistics are provided for the samples collected on August 19, 2022.
+Summary statistics are provided for the samples collected between April 30 and October 18, 2024.